 In the second use case, you may want to compare the extracted data such as a purchase order number or a vendor name against an existing database.
 When the data is matched, a field in Rossum will be prefilled with an ID that you can use to pair the document with its purchase order or the vendor easily.

 For now, Rossum has an option where you can add a custom button to the sidebar field panel of the validation screen.
-Such a button can either open a pop-up window in the browser where you could reuse the extracted data from the document.
-Or the button can be used for triggering a custom check when using a connector for validating the data.
+Such a button can open a pop-up browser window where you can reuse the extracted data from the document.
+Or you can use the button to trigger a custom check when using a webhook to validate the data.

 Updated over 1 year ago